-Notwithstanding its due diligence efforts, for 2017, the Company was unable to determine the smelters or refiners or countries of origin of the necessary 3TG contained in the products that it manufactured or contracted to manufacture.
-The majority of supplier responses received were prepared at the company level or otherwise omitted information concerning the smelters and refiners in the Company's supply chain.
+Notwithstanding its due diligence efforts, for 2019, the Company was unable to determine the SORs or countries of origin of the necessary 3TG contained in the products that it manufactured or contracted to manufacture.
+Most of the Supplier responses received were prepared at the company level or otherwise omitted information concerning the SORs in the Company's supply chain.

-The following categories of products were in-scope for 2017.
+The following categories of products were in-scope for 2019.
 However, not all of the Company's products in these categories were in-scope.

-- Factory-New Jet Engine and Aircraft Component Replacement Parts

-- Parts Utilized in Repair and Overhaul Services

-- Specialty Aircraft/Defense Related Parts

-- Electro-Optical Infrared Simulation and Test Equipment

-- Electro-Optical Laser Products

-- Electro-Optical, Microwave and Other Power Equipment

-- Electromagnetic and Radio Interference Shielding

-- High-Speed Interface Products

-- High Voltage Interconnection Devices

-- High Voltage Advanced Power Electronics

-- Power Conversion Products

-- Underwater Locator Beacons - Traveling Wave Tube Amplifiers and Microwave Power Modules - Three-Dimensional Microelectronic and Stacked Memory Products - Harsh environment connectivity products and custom molded cable assemblies - RF and microwave amplifiers, transmitters and receivers - Crashworthy and ballistically self-sealing auxiliary fuel systems
+- Factory-New Jet Engine and Aircraft Component Replacement Parts - · Parts Utilized in Repair and Overhaul Services - Specialty Aircraft/Defense Related Parts - Electro-Optical Infrared Simulation and Test Equipment - Electro-Optical Laser Products - Electro-Optical, Microwave and Other Power Equipment - Electromagnetic and Radio Interference Shielding - High-Speed Interface Products - High Voltage Interconnection Devices - High Voltage Advanced Power Electronics - Power Conversion Products - Underwater Locator Beacons - Traveling Wave Tube Amplifiers and Microwave Power Modules - · Three-Dimensional Microelectronic and Stacked Memory Products - · Harsh Environment Connectivity Products and Custom Molded Cable Assemblies - · RF and Microwave Amplifiers, Transmitters and Receivers - · Crashworthy and Ballistically Self-sealing Auxiliary Fuel Systems - High Performance Active Antenna Systems

-For 2017, none of the necessary Conflict Minerals contained in the Company's in-scope products were determined by it to directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
+For 2019, none of the necessary 3TG contained in the Company's in-scope products were determined by it to directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
 An "armed group" under the Conflict Minerals Rule is an armed group that is identified as a perpetrator of serious human rights abuses in annual Country Reports on Human Rights Practices under sections 116(d) and 502B(b) of the Foreign Assistance Act of 1961 relating to the Democratic Republic of the Congo or an adjoining country.
 However, the Company did not conclude that any of its products were "DRC conflict free."

 The Company has endeavored to determine the mine or location of origin of the necessary 3TG contained in its in-scope products by requesting that the Suppliers provide the Company with a completed Conflict Minerals Reporting Template.
-Under the Program's procedures, if a smelter or refiner in the Company's supply chain is identified by the Company, to the extent available, the Company also will request further information from the supplier, consult publicly available information or attempt to contact the smelter or refiner to determine the mine or location of origin.
+Under the Program's procedures, if a SOR in the Company's supply chain is identified by the Company, to the extent available, the Company or the Service Provider on its behalf also will request further information from the supplier, consult publicly available or other information or attempt to contact the SOR to determine the mine or location of origin of the 3TG processed by the SOR.